2011 Egyptian revolution: Inheritance of power

 Mubarak's younger son, Gamal Mubarak, was rumoured in 2000 to succeed his father as the next president of Egypt.
 Gamal began receiving attention from the Egyptian media, since there were apparently no other heirs to the presidency.
 Bashar al-Assad's rise to power in Syria in June 2000, after the death of his father Hafez, sparked debate in the Egyptian press about the prospects for a similar scenario in Cairo.

 During the years after Mubarak's 2005 re-election, several left- and right-wing (primarily unofficial) political groups expressed opposition to the inheritance of power, demanded reforms and asked for a multi-candidate election.
 In 2006, with opposition increasing, Daily News Egypt reported an online campaign initiative (the National Initiative against Power Inheritance) demanding that Gamal reduce his power.
-The campaign said, "President Mubarak and his son constantly denied even the possibility of [succession].
+The campaign said that "President Mubarak and his son constantly denied even the possibility of [succession].
 However, in reality they did the opposite, including amending the constitution to make sure that Gamal will be the only unchallenged candidate."

-During the decade, public perception grew that Gamal would succeed his father.
+During the decade, public perception that Gamal would succeed his father grew.
 He wielded increasing power as NDP deputy secretary general and chair of the party's policy committee.
 Analysts described Mubarak's last decade in power as "the age of Gamal Mubarak".
 With his father's health declining and no appointed vice-president, Gamal was considered Egypt's de facto president by some.
 Although Gamal and his father denied an inheritance of power, he was speculated as likely to be chosen as the NDP candidate in the presidential election scheduled for 2011, when Hosni Mubarak's presidential term was set to expire.
 Gamal ultimately declined to run following the 2011 protests.